eckelcu/edm-internet-drafts/draft-eckel-edm-find-code.md

 ## Errata

 In the event an I-D becomes an RFC, people looking for code are less likely to reference the Datatracker, and the Implementation Status section is likely to have been removed.
 Any GitHub organization or GitHub repository associated with the RFC should be made available as [inline errata](https://mailarchive.ietf.org/arch/msg/edm/ku3cd5xTla7tbtohVYWWW7-XTIg/).

+# Implementation Status

+The practices proposed in this document to make it easier to identify and find code associated with an Internet-Draft or RFC have been used for [draft-ietf-shmoo-hackathon](https://datatracker.ietf.org/doc/draft-ietf-shmoo-hackathon/).

 # Security Considerations